-- Failure to execute a timely vaginal delivery or a cesarean surgery (c-section) to deliver a baby in distress.
+- Failure to quickly and correctly deliver a baby in distress.

 - Failure to resuscitate a newborn correctly.

 Other concerns in newborns with seizures linked to brain damage include cerebral palsy, mental retardation, and other neurological issues.
-Only a thorough examination of your child’s medical records can reveal the likely source of damage and whether the delivery team’s activities contributed to his seizures.
+A thorough examination of your child’s medical records can reveal birth injuries or another source of damage, and whether the delivery team’s activities contributed to the seizures.

 For a free consultation with an expert lawyer, contact Hampton & King immediately.
 We’ll utilize our expertise to help you hold doctors accountable for carelessness, to get the compensation you need to care for your newborn.